Duplicate Content and SEO: Is There Really a Penalty?

 Rewrite Content

-Use this method when the multiple variants of a page have the potential to be unique with individual SEO value.
-For example, this is ideal when you have three blogs that are too similar to each other but have potential to be further differentiated.
-It’s also a perfect method for a multi-location business with duplicate location pages.
+Use this method when multiple variants of a page have the potential to be unique with individual SEO value.
+For example, this is ideal when you have three blogs that are too similar to each other but have the potential to be further differentiated.
+It’s also a perfect method for a multi-location business with duplicate location pages; we have a case study on location pages that’s worth a read.

 The method is pretty self-explanatory: Make the content unique instead of duplicate.
 This includes the HTML text, the keyword strategy, the images, and any videos.